newrelic/newrelic-node-examples/custom-instrumentation/instrument-datastore/README.md

 # Example instrumentation of a datastore application

 This is an example application that uses the [newrelic.instrumentDatastore](https://newrelic.github.io/node-newrelic/API.html#instrumentDatastore) and associated [Datastore shim API](https://newrelic.github.io/node-newrelic/DatastoreShim.html) to instrument a hypothetical datastore.
-New Relic instruments only two things for datastores: queries and operations (non-queries like connect and close).
+New Relic instruments only two things for datastores: queries and operations (NoSQL databases, etc.).

 ## Getting Started